Michał Płonka

-Michał Płonka (born 8 October 1992) is a Polish professional footballer who plays as a central midfielder for III liga club KS Goczałkowice-Zdrój.
+Michał Płonka (born 8 October 1992) is a Polish professional footballer who plays as a central midfielder for IV liga Silesia club Spójnia Landek.

 Club career

-In the 2011–12 Ekstraklasa season he was capped three times for Górnik Zabrze, making his debut in a 4–1 victory over Zagłębie Lubin.
+In the 2011–12 Ekstraklasa season, Płonka made three appearances for Górnik Zabrze, making his debut in a 4–1 victory over Zagłębie Lubin.

-On 27 February 2013 he was loaned to Zawisza Bydgoszcz.
+On 27 February 2013, he was loaned to Zawisza Bydgoszcz.
 In June 2019, he became a player of Stal Stalowa Wola, signing a two-year contract.
 On 3 February 2021, his contract with Stal was terminated.
-Just two days later, he signed a half-year deal with III liga club Polonia Bytom.
+Two days later, he signed a half-year deal with III liga club Polonia Bytom.